Prophetic Visions: Through a Glass Darkly

 Ezekiel is probably my favorite book in the Bible.
 It is a great illustration of the “prophetic” literary genre, and it may be the best example in Scripture of narrative and poetic symbolism.

 What is prophecy?
-I think it is a message about the past, present, or future that is supernaturally delivered by God to His people through the agency of one or more of His people who are empowered by Him to act as His intermediary.
+I think it is a message about the past, present, or future that is supernaturally delivered by God to His people through the agency of one or more of His people who are commissioned and empowered by Him to act as His intermediary.
 I don’t think that there are any prophets today, though there will be again as the present age comes to a final end.
 There were no prophets after Micah until John the Baptizer.
 There have been none since the death of the Biblical apostles.
 Some Bible teachers will claim that today’s pastors and evangelists are prophets, by definition, but I don’t believe that the common leading of the Holy Spirit, which is often hard to distinguish from personal volition, counts.
 For one to feel like he is led by the spirit is nice, but not provable.
 Fallen humans should not revel in such feelings.

 Ezekiel’s prophecies were mostly imparted to him by means of visions, and mostly passed on either through acting out skits (object lessons) or verbally.
 When verbal, and as recorded in Scripture, some were in narrative form, and some were poetic.